Youth and Pre-Employment Transition Services

 Exciting Changes to the World of Vocational Rehabilitation and Blind Services:

-VRBS is currently contracting with school districts and special education cooperatives to deliver PETS in high schools.
-These in-school PETS may be supplemented by traditional VRBS case services.
-At all times, PETS must be delivered in the spirit of work in the community for livable wages and without the use of subminimum wages.
+VRBS is currently contracting with school districts to deliver Pre-ETS in high schools.
+These in-school Pre-ETS may be supplemented by traditional VRBS case services.
+At all times, Pre-ETS must be delivered in the spirit of work in the community for livable wages and without the use of subminimum wages.